MaastrichtU-IDS/cohort-explorer/README.md

 This platform is composed of 3 main components:

-*   **[Oxigraph](https://github.com/oxigraph/oxigraph) triplestore** containing the cohorts and their variables metadata, exposing a SPARQL endpoint only available to the backend API.
+*   **[Oxigraph](https://github.com/oxigraph/oxigraph) triplestore database** containing the cohorts and their variables metadata, exposing a SPARQL endpoint only available to the backend API.
     *   The data stored in the triplestore complies with the custom **[iCARE4CVD OWL ontology](https://maastrichtu-ids.github.io/cohort-explorer/)**.
 It contains 3 classes: Cohort, Variable, and Variable category.
 You can explore the ontology classes and properties [here](https://maastrichtu-ids.github.io/cohort-explorer/browse).
+    *   Oxigraph has not yet reached release 1.0, but it is already stable enough for our currently expected use.
+It has the advantages of being open source (important for accountability and trust), and developed in Europe.
+If missing features appears to be blocking, consider migrating to [OpenLink Virtuoso](https://github.com/openlink/virtuoso-opensource), you'll only need to update the function that upload a RDFLib graph as file.

 *   **`backend/` server**, built with python, FastAPI and RDFLib.
-*   **`frontend/` web app** running on the client, built with TypeScript, NextJS, ReactJS, TailwindCSS, and DaisyUI.
+*   **`frontend/` web app** running in the client browser, built with TypeScript, NextJS, ReactJS, TailwindCSS, and DaisyUI.

-🐳 Everything is deployed in docker containers using docker compose.
+🐳 Everything is deployed in docker containers define in the `docker-compose.yml` files.

 🔐 Authentication is done through the Decentriq OAuth provider, but it could be replaced by any other OAuth provider easily.
 Once the user logged in through the external OAuth provider, the backend generates an encrypted JWT token, which is passed to the frontend using HTTP-only cookies.